 - The Phu Quoc Ridgeback

 Dog owners in this region often view these breeds as national treasures.
-In this article, we’re going to figure out why that is, discuss each of these unique breeds from this region, and get to know Vietnam’s native dog breeds.
+In this article, we’ll figure out why that is, discuss these unique breeds from this region, and learn about Vietnam’s native dog breeds.

 1. The Hmong Dog

 Hmong is pronounced “mong.”

 The Hmong Dog a.ka.
 Hmong docked tail dog is a breed brought to us by the ethnic minority people from the mountain province within Northern Vietnam as well as other surrounding countries of Southeast and Central Asia.

 At the time of this article’s creation, the Hmong Dog is among the rarest breeds on the planet, making this dog one of Vietnam’s best-kept secrets.